Wanderers-Of-The-Rift/wotr-mod/CODE_OF_CONDUCT.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the PM team using the reporting form provided in the discord.
-The Project Leadership (PL) and Moderation team will review and investigate all complaints promptly, fairly, and with discretion.
+The PL and Moderation team will review and investigate all complaints promptly, fairly, and with discretion.

 All members of the PL and Moderation team are committed to respecting the privacy and safety of anyone who reports an incident.
 Retaliation against reporters will not be tolerated.